acentswap/docs2-wiki/get-started/wallet-guide.md

 {% tab title="Coinbase Wallet" %}
 ![](<../.gitbook/assets/coinbase\_wallet\_wordmark\_blue (1) (1) (1) (1) (1) (2).png>)

 Millions of users choose Coinbase Wallet to earn yield with DeFi, swap more than 5,500 assets, and hold their NFT collections.
-Coinbase wallet supports ERC20 (Ethereum network) and BEP2 & BEP20 (Binance Chain and BNB Smart Chain networks).
+Coinbase wallet supports ERC20 (Ethereum network) and BEP2 & BEP20 (Binance Chain and Acent Mainnet networks).

 **Highlights:**

 * 12M+ active Wallet users.
-* No additional steps needed to use with BNB Smart Chain and AcentSwap.
+* No additional steps needed to use with Acent Mainnet and AcentSwap.
 * Premier audience: Up to 89M+ Coinbase retail app users to onboard to Coinbase Wallet as they start to explore web3.
 * Easy to transfer assets from Coinbase retail app.
 * Fiat On-ramp: Users can now directly purchase crypto with fiat in all 86 countries where Coinbase operates, without leaving Wallet.